 Sr. Land Use Planner

 Greenberg Traurig P.A.

 After a career as a woodworker and boat-builder, I enrolled in the University of Miami’s Graduate School of Architecture.
-After completing the first year of study at UM, I transferred to FAU’s Department of Urban and Regional Planning where I completed my M.U.R.P. in April, 2005.
-I am an AICP certified planner, member of APA-Florida, and volunteer as the Professional Development Officer for the Palm Beach County Planning Congress.
+After completing the first year of study at UM, I transferred to FAU’s Department of Urban and Regional Planning where I completed my M.U.R.P. in April 2005.
+I am an AICP certified planner, a member of APA-Florida, and I volunteer as the Professional Development Officer for the Palm Beach County Planning Congress.

 My professional career began with an internship of one year with the City of Miami Beach Planning Department.
 While still at FAU I was hired to work for the planning and landscape architecture firm Land Design South in West Palm Beach, where I remained for two years.
 For the last three years I have been employed by the international law firm of Greenberg Traurig, also in West Palm Beach, as a Senior Land Use Planner.
 My role at Greenberg Traurig is that of project manager overseeing the governmental approval process for residential, commercial and industrial project development.

 Shekeria Brown is the Executive Director of South Florida Community Development Coalition, Inc. (SFCDC).
 She has spent most of her 14-year career in south Florida as an urban planner, practitioner and consultant focused on affordable housing, community and economic development.
 With extensive experience in grants compliance, she has administered over $100 million in state and federal grant funding allocated to local government for various community development projects.
 She has led the development of numerous strategic plans for community development investment.